santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/Billing-&-Refund-Requests.md

 **STEP 1: GET APPROVAL FROM TECHNOLOGY**

-**STEP 2: GATHER INFOMRATION**
+**STEP 2: GATHER INFOMRATION FOR Azure Billing/Subscription Management Support *

 Please answer the following questions as completely and in as much detail as possible, even if it is possible that the questions have already been answered in the ticket.
-It is important for us to receive your analysis via email and to be able to attach it to our ticket when we order the refund request.
+It is important for us to receive your analysis via email and to be able to attach it to Billing/Subscription ticket when they order the refund request.

 -	Which Subscription GUIDs were impacted?

 -	Why did the issue happen?
-Please include the IcM, the RCA, and other technical details.
+Please include the ASA IcM, the RCA, and other technical details.

 -	Do we have objective evidence that this issue is Microsofts fault?